 EDUC 691E Social Justice in Education

 EDUC 624 Contemporary and Historical Constructions of SJE

 EDUC 648 Historical and Pedagogical Foundations of SJE

 EDUC 691E includes a minimum of four weekend seminars selected from among the following seven choices: Ableism, Religious Oppression, Classism, Transgender Oppression, Heterosexism, Racism and Sexism.

 In addition, students are required to meet three specific requirements:

-M. Ed. candidates are required to take two graduate level electives (inside or outside the School of Education) in consultation with the advisor (6 cr.) to support their program of study.
+M. Ed. candidates are required to take two graduate level electives (inside or outside the College of Education) in consultation with the advisor (6 cr.) to support their program of study.
 Students take courses in Afro-American Studies, Anthropology, Women, Gender and Sexuality studies, Sociology, Higher Education, International Education, Teacher Education, Psychology, and Sociology.
 At least one of these electives will be site specific – formal or non-formal educational settings.

 For more information about the Social Justice Education concentration, please contact:

 Maurianne Adams (Professor Emerita), Bailey W. Jackson (Professor Emeritus), Brenda Juárez (Assistant Professor), Kerrita Mayfield (Visiting Assisting Professor), Ximena U. Zúñiga (Associate Professor).